Best Summer Ever: Plot

-Tony asks Sage for another chance and takes her to the tool shed in his backyard, telling her that his coach became his father figure after his parents passed away, football isn't the only thing he's passionate about, and he's afraid of being honest with his coach.
+Tony asks Sage for another chance and takes her to the tool shed in his backyard, telling her that his coach became his father figure after his parents died, football isn't the only thing he's passionate about, and he's afraid of being honest with his coach.
 Sage tells Tony of her family's drug dealing and that they're trying to steer clear of the law before showing him her flower garden.
 As Homecoming approaches, Sage prepares Tony for a dance, while at school, the latter and the athletes prepare for the Homecoming game.
 Meanwhile, Beth uses Cody's phone to track down Sage, discovering the marijuana her family is growing.

 At school, Coach confiscates Tony's phone after catching him looking at a video of Sage.
 He hands it back and reminds Tony that winning Homecoming is his responsibility.
 That night, Tony proposes that he and Sage run off together.

 The next day, Tony runs into Beth, who threatens to post the photos she took of the weed if he doesn't go along with her offer.
 Not wanting to turn Sage over to the police, Tony takes Beth's side.
 Later, Coach, having discovered that Tony went to Lakeview for the summer, reprimands him for doing so.
 Tony argues with him over his chosen future and attempts to kick the ball, but ends up starting a fight instead.
 Tony runs into town to vent his frustrations, then discovers that Sage had torn up her garden, giving him an idea.

 At school, on Homecoming Day, Beth calls the police to report Sage's family's drug dealing to get her arrested, but Sage throws her cell phone into the toilet out of revenge.
 When she gets home, Officer Gorinsky, the town cop, goes in to investigate Sage's family's cannabis farming.
 Kate and Gillian arrive, and Gorinsky discovers the garden but is fooled.
 As Sage discovers, Tony has switched the weed with sunflowers from his parents' memorial, leaving two to honor them.
 All the while, Tony's big brother Kevin shows Coach a video of Tony as a kid celebrating his late mother's birthday, which is why he dreamed of becoming a dancer.

 As the Homecoming game begins, Sage and Tony reunite and go to Mount Abe so Tony can win for the school.
-Unfortunately, Beth confronts Sage in the hallway, preparing to trap her, but Nancy comes to her rescue and pummels Beth, giving Sage enough time to get to Homecoming.
+Beth confronts Sage in the hallway, preparing to trap her, but Nancy comes to her rescue and pummels Beth, giving Sage enough time to get to Homecoming.
 Just when it seems that the Mount Abe Eagles are losing, Tony arrives in time to pull off the dance he and Sage were working on before reconciling with his coach and winning the game.
 Afterwards, the whole high school comes together to celebrate the Homecoming win, with Sage and Tony finally achieving their dreams.